Abertoast/email_app/app-context.md

     -   **`ProcessingResults.tsx`**: Displays processing results fetched from `EmailContext`.
 If results were processed individually, it:
         *   Displays tags as colored badges within each result item based on the (currently non-functional) `tags` array in the result data.
         *   Provides a filtering UI above the results with buttons for each unique tag found across all results.
-        *   Allows users to select tags for filtering (AND logic), updating the displayed results.
+        *   Allows users to select tags for filtering (OR logic), updating the displayed results.
         *   Includes a "Clear Filters" button.
+        *   Includes a "Copy All" button to copy the content of all currently filtered results to the clipboard.
-    -   **`QueryHistory.tsx`**: (Code not reviewed, but inferred purpose) Displays past queries and allows re-running them.
+    -   **`QueryHistory.tsx`**: Displays past queries (filters and prompt used) and their results (handling both combined string results and individual array results).
+Allows re-running past queries.
 -   **Layout (`Layout.tsx`)**: Provides the main application frame.

 ## Data Flow (Main Workflow)

 1.  **Configuration**: User enters IMAP/OpenAI credentials (`Settings.tsx`).
 User defines reusable Prompt Variables and **Prompt Tags** (`PromptLibrary.tsx` via `PromptVariablesManager` and `TagManager`).
 All saved to `localStorage` via `SettingsContext`.
 2.  **Query**: User navigates to the Dashboard page.
-3. User selects email filters, and chooses/writes a processing prompt, potentially inserting variables and **tag markers** using helper buttons.
+3. User selects email filters (including `fetchAllFolders`), and chooses/writes a processing prompt, potentially inserting variables and **tag markers** using helper buttons.
 4. User initiates the process.
 5.  **Fetch**: `Dashboard` calls `fetchEmails` (in `EmailContext`).
-6.  `EmailContext` retrieves credentials from `SettingsContext` and sends a request to the backend `/api/fetchEmails`.
+6.  `EmailContext` retrieves credentials from `SettingsContext` and sends a request to the backend `/api/fetchEmails` with the specified query parameters (folder, dates, status, subject, max results, `fetchAllFolders`).
-7.  **Backend Fetch**: Backend (`api/index.js`) connects via IMAP, fetches emails, parses, returns data to `EmailContext`.
+7.  **Backend Fetch**: Backend (`api/index.js`) connects via IMAP, fetches emails based on criteria, parses, returns data to `EmailContext`.
 8.  `EmailContext` receives email data. `Dashboard` displays fetched emails.
 9.  **Process**: `Dashboard` calls `processEmails` (in `EmailContext`) with emails and prompt.
 10. `EmailContext` retrieves OpenAI settings.